OctopusDeploy/blog/blog/2022-q2/chocolatey-powershell-and-runbooks/index.md

 ## Tools to install the OS

-This blog will not deal with installing the Operating System on your developer machine.
+This blog will not deal with installing the Operating System on your windows server.
 There are lots of great tools out there that you can use to load the latest Windows Desktop and Server Operating Systems, and I am going to assume you’ve added the [Octopus Tentacle](https://octopus.com/docs/infrastructure/deployment-targets/windows-targets) as part of this process.
-Some tools I’ve used in the past when prepping servers, laptops, and desktops are:
+Some tools I’ve used in the past when prepping windows servers are:

 - [Microsoft System Center Configuration Manager](https://en.wikipedia.org/wiki/Microsoft_System_Center_Configuration_Manager)
 - [Windows Deployment Services](https://docs.microsoft.com/en-us/windows/deployment/windows-deployment-scenarios-and-tools)